-The right mattress, on the other hand, is one on which you feel no pressure, almost like you’re floating in air.
+The right mattress, on the other hand, is one on which you feel no pressure, almost like you’re floating in the air.

 If you’re looking for a new mattress, experts suggest testing it in the store and laying down on each mattress in the position in which you normally sleep.
-We suggests spending at least 15 minutes on the bed.
+We suggest spending at least 15 minutes on the bed.
 The more you can replicate the way you’ll be sleeping on the mattress once you get it home, the better your chances of picking the right one.

-Understanding variation of Materials and Technology
+Understanding the variation of Materials and Technology

 Innerspring mattresses are still by far the most widely used.
 They support you with coil springs, and in most built today, each coil is individually enclosed.
-This helps the bed weather years of use and prevents the coils from popping out of the mattress.
+This helps the bad weather years of use and prevents the coils from popping out of the mattress.
 On top of the coils are a wide variety of materials added for comfort, from pillow to latex to memory foam.
 It’s all a matter of preference.

 Salespeople may try to sell you on the idea that more coils mean more comfort, but that’s not necessarily true.

 There are plenty of innerspring mattresses on the market from which to choose.
-They range in firmness, the fluffiness of the pillow top, and in price to fit nearly every preference and pocket book.
+They range in firmness, the fluffiness of the pillow top, and in price to fit nearly every preference and pocketbook.

 For someone who is overweight, spring mattresses may offer a firmer support, making them easier to get in and out of.
 Firmer versions are good for people with back pain.
 But spring-based mattresses can be comfortable for almost anyone.

 Memory foam mattresses are growing in popularity.
-They are made of layers of different densities of foam that respond to weight and temperature, and are known for comfort because they contour to the specific shape of your body.
+They are made of layers of different densities of foam that respond to weight and temperature and are known for comfort because they contour to the specific shape of your body.

-By molding to the shape of your body as your weight shifts through the night, memory foam reduces pressure points, and relieves pain.
+By molding to the shape of your body as your weight shifts through the night, memory foam reduces pressure points and relieves pain.
 Memory foam also absorbs movement, so if you sleep with a partner, you’re not likely to be disturbed by his tossing and turning.

 One of the biggest complaints with memory foam mattresses is that because these mattresses are temperature sensitive, softening and molding with your body heat, they can make you feel extremely hot during the night.

-Latex mattresses are made from either natural or synthetic rubber, and are known for providing a very firm, bouncy support that is uniform throughout the bed.
+Latex mattresses are made from either natural or synthetic rubber and are known for providing a very firm, bouncy support that is uniform throughout the bed.